CodyNicholson/Frontend_Web_Development_Notes/Responsive_Web_Design_Fundamentals/README.md

-# Responsive_WebDev
+# Responsive Web Development
-Course work from the Responsive Web Development class I took on Udacity.com
+By making your webpage responsive you can ensure that it will work correctly, look great, and load fast on devices of all sizes